School resource management self-assessment: summary and questions to ask

 The questions cover 6 sections:

-The dashboard, which used to be part of the same document, is now available on the schools financial benchmarking website.
-The dashboard shows how your trust's expenditure, characteristics and outcomes compare with those of similar schools through RAG (red, amber, green) ratings, and will help your trust leaders fill in the checklist.
+The dashboard is available on the schools financial benchmarking website.
+This shows how your trust's expenditure, characteristics and outcomes compare with those of similar schools through RAG (red, amber, green) ratings, and will help your trust leaders fill in the checklist.